10 Best Admissions Software Tools for Higher Education in 2026

 4. Gratavid from Gravyty

-Gratavid makes it easy for admissions teams to send personalized videos at scale.
-A welcome message from a dean, a tour invite from a current student, or a post-admit congratulations video can all humanize the experience and creates an emotional connection that drives enrollment.
+The most effective recruiting conversations aren’t always the ones that happen in person.
+Gratavid makes it easy for admissions teams to send personalized video messages at scale — a welcome from a dean, a campus tour from a current student, a post-admit congratulations that actually feels personal.

 Nolan Oxley